auth0/docs/articles/quickstart/native/xamarin/interactive.md

 ## Show User Profile Information

-Now that your users can log in and log out, you will likely want to be able to retrieve the <a href="https://auth0.com/docs/users/concepts/overview-user-profile" target="_blank">profile information</a> associated with authenticated users.
+Now that your users can log in and log out, you will likely want to be able to retrieve the <a href="https://auth0.com/docs/users/concepts/overview-user-profile" target="_blank" rel="noreferrer">profile information</a> associated with authenticated users.
 For example, you may want to be able to display a logged-in user’s name or profile picture in your project.

 The Auth0 SDK for Android and iOS provides user information through the `LoginResult.User` property.